 Gartner predicts that the surging cloud-only strategy will drive public cloud spending to $331.2 billion in 2022.
 Out of this number, SaaS (software-as-a-service) spending will have the biggest share of $143.7 billion, followed by IaaS (infrastructure-as-a-service) spending of $76.6 billion.

 And as a result of the shift to cloud-only, the demand for on-premises license-based software will continue to plummet.

-On a final note, regardless of which cloud adoption approach you opt for, rushing to a decision out of fear of missing out on latest trends or getting left behind by competitors is also a mistake to avoid.
+On a final note, regardless of which, cloud adoption approach you opt for, rushing to a decision out of fear of missing out on the latest trends or getting left behind by competitors is also a mistake to avoid.
 You need to move quickly and decisively, but not recklessly.
 Check out our vast wealth of resources on cloud computing and cloud services to stay informed.